hww/Grbl_Esp32_CoilWinder/README.md

-# CoilWinder based on grbl for ESP32
+# GRBL based the coil winder with ESP32

 This project implements a coil winding machine with an ESP32 SoC and two stepper motors.